← Back to all apps

 • Pagination is supported by the tool.
 Maintain the current offset of results viewed by the user in their session for a given search criteria for hotels, starting with 0.
 If the user asks for more, request the appropriate offset.
 If the search criteria for hotels changes, reset the offset to 0.
 Set the limit as the number of results to fetch as explicitly requested by the user, else the tool will decide the limit.

-• If current date is before that month in current year: use current year
+• If current date is before that date in current year: use current year

-• If current date is in or after that month: use NEXT year
+• If current date is in or after that date: use NEXT year

-• When ambiguous, default to the NEAREST FUTURE occurrence that satisfies constraints.
+• When ambiguous, default to the NEAREST FUTURE occurrence that satisfies the constraints rather than asking the user to clarify the date.

 ABSOLUTE CONSTRAINTS